Henri Chopin

 Henri Chopin (1922, France – 2008, UK) is best known for his unique works of concrete and sound poetry: poetry in which the meaning or effect is conveyed by visual or sonorous means.
-He is considered an artist, poet and curator but is mostly recognised by his typewriter poems, known as dactylopoèmes.
+He is considered an artist, poet and curator but is mainly recognised by his typewriter poems, known as dactylopoèmes.
 His work challenges conventional notions of speech, language, music, sound and semantics.
-Chopin’s sound poems and dactylopoèmes dismantle preconceived verbal or symbolic meanings and focus instead on purely sonorous or decorative qualities.
-The Latin alphabet, he insists, “is more geometric than calligraphic for our vision” and possesses “constructivist forms.”
-Chopin has often been described as a descendant of the Lettrism movement, yet the artist refused to be affiliated with any movement and cherished his artistic independence.
+Chopin’s sound poems and dactylopoèmes dismantle preconceived verbal or symbolic meanings and focus instead on purely resonant or decorative qualities.

 Chopin’s interest in concepts of value, meaning, order and disorder can be traced back to his experiences during the war.
 In 1940, when the German army advanced in France, his family fled from Paris to the south, where they were then captured and held in a forced labour camp in Olomouc, now a part of the Czech Republic.
 After escaping the camp at the age of twenty, the Germans soon recaptured Chopin, who sent him on a “death march” between eastern Prussia and the Lithuanian border.